-NEW JERSEY DIVISION OF FISH & WILDLIFE MARINE FISHERIES ADMINISTRATION COMMERCIAL REGULATIONS - April 20, 2015
+NEW JERSEY DIVISION OF FISH & WILDLIFE MARINE FISHERIES ADMINISTRATION COMMERCIAL REGULATIONS - May 2018

 This publication is a summary of the New Jersey commercial fishing regulations at the time of publication.
 It is not the full law.
 Consult the Division of Fish & Wildlife (Division) for further details.
-All persons are reminded that the statutes, code and regulations are the legal authorities.
+All persons are reminded that the statutes, codes and regulations are the legal authorities.
 All laws and regulations relating to commercial fishing can be found in New Jersey Statutes Annotated, Titles 23 and 50, and New Jersey Administrative Code, Title 7, Subtitle E, Chapter 25 and 25A.
-NOTE: This publication will be revised upon adoption of current regulatory proposals that contain amendments to commercial regulations regarding blue crabs, bluefish, gill netting, commercial potting on State artificial reefs, and reporting issues.
+NOTE: This publication may be revised throughout the year pending future regulatory changes.
+Please visit www.njfishandwildlife.com for updates.